Rocket Attack U.S.A.: Plot

-Back in the United States, as the missile closes in, a radio reporter stays on the air to assist those threatened in this emergency as American defense missiles prove too slow to defend the country.
+Back in the United States, as the missile closes in, a radio reporter stays on the air to assist those threatened in the emergency as American defense missiles prove too slow to defend the country.
 The reporter's wife knows this will be his death sentence.
 As Manhattan is hit and 3 million are killed, a general bemoans the lack of a functioning ICBM missile defense system.
 The efforts to strengthen the US defense system were unsuccessful owing to limited funding and effort.
 The US retaliation is expected to be minimal as the Russian defenses have been properly funded and maintained.
 The end title begs the audience not to let this be the end.